 11.7 Sustainable Procurement

-11.7.1 To further nurture the Welsh economy and in support of social, environmental, economic and cultural goals in Wales, the LHB must also be mindful to structure requirements ensuring Welsh companies have the opportunity to transparently and fairly compete to deliver services regionally or across Wales where possible and within the legislative framework.
+11.7.1 To further nurture the Welsh economy and in support of social, environmental, economic, and cultural goals in Wales, the JCCT must also be mindful to structure requirements ensuring Welsh companies have the opportunity to transparently and fairly compete to deliver services regionally or across Wales where possible and within the legislative framework.
 The principles of the Well-being of Future Generations (Wales) Act 2015 (“the WBFG Act 2015”) should be adopted at the earliest stage of procurement planning.

 11.7.2 For example, the WBFG Act 2015 requires affected public bodies to act in a manner which seeks to ensure that the needs of the present are met without compromising the ability of future generations to meet their own needs.
 The WBFG Act 2015 also provides for a shared purpose through seven well-being goals for Wales which are indivisible from each other and explain what is meant by the well-being of Wales.